w3f/polkadot-wiki/docs/learn/learn-parachains.md

 a few examples.

-- **Encrypted Consortium Chains**: These are possibly private chains that do not leak any information to the public, but still can be interacted with trustlessly due to the nature of the XCMP protocol.
+- **Encrypted Consortium Chains**: These are possibly private chains that do not leak any information to the public but still can be interacted with trustlessly due to the nature of the XCMP protocol.
-- **High-Frequency Chains**: These are chains that can compute many transactions in a short amount of time by taking certain trade-offs or making optimizations.
+- **High-Frequency Chains**: These chains can compute many transactions in a short amount of time by taking certain trade-offs or making optimizations.
-- **Privacy Chains**: These are chains that do not leak any information to the public through use of novel cryptography.
+- **Privacy Chains**: These chains do not leak any information to the public through novel cryptography.
-- **Smart Contract Chains**: These are chains that can have additional logic implemented on them through the deployment of code known as _smart contracts_.
+- **Smart Contract Chains**: These chains can have additional logic implemented through the deployment of code known as _smart contracts_.

 ## Parachain Host